ParsaFakhar/Agent-Spoof/README.md

 > [!NOTE]
 > Desktop Firefox only.
+> The Focus is less on Consistancy but on Preventing Leaks

 > [!WARNING]
 > This is Aggressive Anti-Fingerprinting which means some sites might have issues